n-tropy247/stdlinux_config/README.md

 curl -fLo ~/.local/share/nvim/site/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim
 ```
+* You'll want to copy over the top 2 directories from this repo **as-is** and unzip them in your home directory on stdlinux.
+* These provide the plugins that make nvim useful.
+* Leave out `.profile`, `.bashrc`, and `.zshrc` if you don't want to modify your basic terminal environment.
 * Once everything else is installed and all files/dirs are copied over, run `:PlugInstall` from nvim.

 ## oh-my-zsh